AI company Anthropic sues Trump administration seeking to undo 'supply chain risk' designation

 The Defense Department declined to comment Monday, citing a policy of not commenting on matters in litigation.

-Anthropic said it sought to restrict its technology from being used for two high-level usages: mass surveillance of Americans and fully autonomous weapons.
-Defense Secretary Pete Hegseth and other officials publicly insisted the company must accept “all lawful" uses of Claude and threatened punishment if Anthropic did not comply.
+Anthropic said it sought to restrict its technology from being used for mass surveillance of Americans and fully autonomous weapons.
+Defense Secretary Pete Hegseth and other high-ranking officials publicly insisted the company must accept “all lawful" uses of Claude, threatened punishment if Anthropic did not comply and condemned the firm and its CEO Dario Amodei on social media.

 Designating the company a supply chain risk cuts off Anthropic's defense work using an authority that was designed to prevent foreign adversaries from harming national security systems.
 It was the first time the federal government is known to have used the designation against a U.S. company.
 Hegseth said in a March 4 letter to Anthropic that it was “necessary to protect national security,” according to Anthropic's lawsuit.

-Anthropic's lawsuit also names other federal agencies, including the departments of Treasury and State, after officials ordered employees to stop using Anthropic’s services.
+Anthropic's lawsuit also names other federal agencies, including the departments of Treasury and State, after agency officials ordered employees to stop using Claude.

+Anthropic makes several strong First Amendment and due process arguments in a case that has “escalated beyond comprehension,” said Michael Pastor, a professor at New York Law School who previously worked as a New York City general counsel helping to craft its technology contracts.

+“I’ve never seen a case like this,” Pastor said.
+“It would never have struck our minds that, when we were having difficulty in a negotiation, we would threaten the company essentially with destruction.”

 Even as it fights the Pentagon’s actions, Anthropic has sought to convince businesses and other government agencies that the Trump administration’s supply chain risk designation is a narrow one that only affects military contractors when they are using Claude in work for the Department of Defense.